mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

   and experimentation.

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Data Warehouse
 A centralised repository of information that enterprises can use to support business intelligence (BI) activities such as analytics.
 Data warehouses typically integrate historical data from various sources.

 It is a system that stores data in order to analyze and process it in the future.
 The source of data can vary, depending on its purpose.
-Data can be uploaded from the company’s CRM (Customer relationship management) systems as well as imported from external files or databases.
+Data can be uploaded from the company’s CRM
+(Customer relationship management) systems as well as imported from external files or databases.

 ![](./images/data_warehouse_1.png)